rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Size of program files is an obvious, related topics I did not discuss.

 My focus was coding rather than process.
-I did not discuss things like cognitive loads in pool requests, cognitive considerations during sprint planning, etc.
+I did not discuss things like cognitive loads in pool requests, cognitive considerations during sprint planning, git hygiene, etc.

+Monorepo vs single projects has interesting relevance.

 Coding efficiency and the 10X programmer in the context of cognitive loads is an interesting (but contentious) topic.